Student in Falmouth University's games academy working on digital illustrations

 Course overview

-Whether you’re currently studying for a computing degree, are in the early stages of your career or want to re-train in this exciting field, this Game Programming MSc will help you to become a confident game programmer who can deliver compelling play experiences.
+Whether you’re currently studying for a computing degree, are in the early stages of your career or want to re-train in this exciting field, this Gaming Programming course will help you to become a confident game developer who can deliver compelling play experiences.

 Working with artists and designers in a studio environment that mirrors the industry, you’ll experiment with cutting-edge technologies and game programming techniques.
-You’ll learn technical, creative and professional skills from experienced game developers and world-leading researchers.
-And you’ll benefit from our industry connections and insights – several of our graduates have founded successful indie game studios.
+You’ll learn technical, creative and professional skills from experienced game developers and researchers.
+You’ll also benefit from our industry connections and insights – several of our graduates have founded successful indie game studios.

 • Develop an imaginative approach to problem-solving, complementing your technical expertise and other highly sought-after transferable skills

-• Learn from game developers with expertise spanning experimental gameplay, human-computer interaction, graphics and simulation, distributed systems, analytics, artificial intelligence, procedural content generation, physical computing and digital creativity
+• Learn from game developers with experience spanning experimental gameplay, human-computer interaction, graphics and simulation, distributed systems, analytics, artificial intelligence, procedural content generation, physical computing and digital creativity

 • Be encouraged to explore your unique creative voice and experiment freely with new technologies